 Situated across our Marston Road and Swindon sites, the Oxford School of Nursing and Midwifery provides students with excellent facilities and spaces in which to study a number of different healthcare courses.

-Our Communications suite can be arranged in a number of different ways, for example as a typical consultation room, a relatives’ room, a counselling suite or as a living room scenario.
-This will develop your ability to deliver clear, consistent and unambiguous information to patients or clients.
+- Communications Suite - this can be arranged in a number of different ways, for example as a typical consultation room, a relatives’ room, a counselling suite or as a living room scenario.

 The Suites also contain new HD cameras that record high quality visual and audio footage of practice sessions.

 This is an important tool through which staff and students can review and improve their practice.

 “The modernisation of these simulation and skills suites has already allowed us to design more realistic, challenging and rewarding scenarios for our students, a key tool for their development through the nursing curriculum.”

 Jon Revis, Lecturer in Adult Nursing

 The Swindon Campus is based at the Joel Joffe Building situated in the Swindon Delta Business Park, which was built in 2016 as part of a £10 million investment.
 The building is named after long-time Swindon resident and former human rights lawyer Lord Joel Joffe.